Do I need to have a full year of nursing experience before I submit my application?

 Do I need to take the GRE or MAT exams for admission and what score would I need?
 Is there a minimum grade point average (GPA) required?

-The Graduate School and the SON require students to have a 3.0 for consideration for the program.
+The Graduate School and the SON require students to have a minimum of a 3.0 for consideration for the program.
 A strong nursing and science GPA is essential.
 Currently we do not require the GRE or MAT.

 Are there any prerequisite courses that I need before I apply for admission?